Sugar Market Web Tracking

 To enable web tracking:

-- In the Administrator > General section, select "Web Tracking Code".
+- In the Administrator section, within the General tab click "Web Tracking Code".

 - Click the Web Tracking Code button, and then copy the code from the text box to your system clipboard.